pbar1/no-fly-zone/README.md

-# `no-fly-zone`
+# `no-fly-zone` :no_entry_sign: :flight_departure:

 macOS daemon that toggles WiFi depending on Ethernet link status.

-`no-fly-zone` watches macOS's System Configuration to determine if both WiFi and Ethernet links are active.
+It watches macOS's System Configuration Framework to determine if both WiFi and Ethernet links are active.
 If so, it disables WiFi until Ethernet becomes deactivated.

+The name references _AirPort_, Apple's name for WiFi-related things.

 ## Notes